sundas586/Data_Warehousing/README.md

 ![c](https://user-images.githubusercontent.com/33677647/204094022-f30a6a5c-56c4-4841-80eb-eef04900c7f6.JPG)

-Any good company plans a idea (lets see from last years Eid sale, which kind of item was sold out the most ? )
+Any good company plans a idea (lets see from last years Eid sale, which kind of item was sold. out the most ? )
 - So they plan idea
 - gather data
 - analyze it